Your source for Massachusetts cannabis

 - Nothing of value was exchanged for the marijuana.

-Patients under the age of 18 cannot purchase their own products.
-Such purchases can only be made by the patient caregiver.
+Cardholders under the age of 18 cannot purchase their own products.
+Such purchases can only be made by the cardholder caregiver.

-Medical patients are allowed to cultivate marijuana in their or their caregiver’s residence.
-The authorizing physician may recommend the cultivation of more than six plants based on anticipated patient need for treatment.
-Ultimately, patients are expected to grow the approximate equivalent of a 60 day supply.
+Medical cardholders are allowed to cultivate marijuana in their or their caregiver’s residence.
+The authorizing physician may recommend the cultivation of more than six plants based on anticipated cardholder need for treatment.
+Ultimately, cardholders are expected to grow the approximate equivalent of a 60 day supply.